 DoubleTree Suites by Hilton

 Our visit to the magical city of Tucson was made even better by some of these wonderful hotels that provided comfort, luxury and spectacular views for the moments of relaxation we found in our busy schedule!
-Now that you have a place to stay, check out all the fun things to do in Tucson.
+Now that you have a place to stay, find out where to eat while in town and of course check out all the fun things to do in Tucson, such as the Arizona Sonora Desert Museum and hiking in Sabino Canyon.

 Have you been to Tucson?
 Do you have a hotel or area of town you would recommend?